Geneva corridor into the US

 Discreet on Quai du Mont-Blanc.
 Invisible in Cambridge.

-Why Geneva principals arrive here.
+Why Geneva owners arrive here.

 The Geneva business is real.
 Standing on Quai du Mont-Blanc, in the Romandie biotech corridor, or inside the EPFL spinout cluster has been earned through decades of scientific rigour, regulatory cleanliness, and Swiss-French understatement.
 The pipeline asset works.
 The decision is made to put weight into the US market.
 A US subsidiary opens, a US licensing conversation begins, a US clinical site comes online, or a portfolio company starts its American commercialisation.
 The first ninety days do not match the model.
 US meetings happen.
 US follow-up goes cold.

 The instinct is to stay precise, technically grounded, and let the data speak.
-The instinct is wrong for the American reader.
+The instinct is wrong for the American buyer.
 Geneva commercial culture signals seriousness through specificity, restraint, and Romandie-tier credentials.
-US biotech and medtech buyers read the same restraint as missing category, missing US peer set, and missing outcome claim.
+US biotech and medtech buyers evaluate the same restraint as missing category, missing US peer set, and missing outcome claim.
 The American evaluator does not interpret Swiss-French precision as authority.
 They interpret it as untranslated.

 American buyers sort fast on three signals: category anchor, outcome claim, and US peer set.
 Geneva materials tend to omit the first two by design.
 The work is to translate the Swiss-French identity into US-legible visibility without hollowing out what carries at home.